jiashen85/Getting_and_Cleaning_Data/CodeBook.md

 good: a list of names that contains "mean" and "std" excluding "Mean"(see reason in README.md file).

-good1: the unlisted version of good which is a character vector.
+good1: the unlisted version of "good" which is a character vector.

-new: data set that has all the measurements on the mean and standard deviation together with subject and activity columns.
+new: data set that has all the measurements on the mean and standard deviation together with "subject" and "activity" columns.
 It has 10299 rows and 81 columns, of which, 79 are from the means and standard deviation columns.

 new1: a vector generated after coercing the pattern "...X" to "_X" (e.g).

 new2: a vector generator after coercing the pattern"std.." to "std" (e.g.).

-newf: a data set after grouped by subject and activity.
+newf: a data set after grouped by subject and activity based on the data set "new".

-tidy_data: a data set derived from newf that contains the average of every variable for each activity and subject.
-It has 30*6 rows and 81 columns (subject and activity column with 79 columns from mean and standard deviation).
+tidy_data: a data set derived from "newf" that contains the average of every variable for each activity and subject.
+It has 30*6 rows and 81 columns ("subject" and "activity" column with 79 columns from mean and standard deviation).